 Address position

-Setting up well to the ball is crucial to your overall swing mechanics but there are some additional things to take into account to hitting longer drives in golf.
+Setting up well to the ball is crucial to your overall swing mechanics, but there are additional things to consider when hitting longer drives in golf.

 For starters, alleviating tension in the set-up will aid the free-flowing movement of the golf swing.

-Ensuring that grip pressure remains light will maintain suppleness throughout your muscles helping to produce a powerful swing and maximising clubhead speed.
+Ensuring that grip pressure remains light will maintain suppleness throughout your muscles, helping to produce a powerful swing and maximizing clubhead speed.

-A lot of golfers will set up with their feet at 90-degree angles to their target which can cause some restriction in movement if you aren’t very flexible.
+Many golfers will set up with their feet at 90-degree angles to their target, which can cause some restrictions in movement if you aren’t very flexible.

 Finally, tee the ball marginally higher and move the ball position up to be in line with your left big toe (if you are a right-handed golfer).

-Doing this will help to promote hitting more “up” on the ball which helps to create more optimal launch conditions favoured by the modern drivers
+Doing this will help to promote hitting more “up” on the ball, which helps to create more optimal launch conditions favored by modern drivers.

 Freedom to swing

-Lifting the left heel also acts as a good trigger to begin the downswing as you plant it back into the ground and shift your weight to your left side as you transition through impact.
+Lifting the left heel also acts as an excellent trigger to begin the downswing as you plant it back into the ground and shift your weight to your left side as you transition through impact.